Shipeasy

 The old paywall converts.
 The new paywall might convert better — the copy is clearer, the price anchor is moved, your designer is sure of it.
 You can't ship the new one as-is because if it's worse you've thrown away real revenue while you waited to notice.

 The primitive: Experiment.
-Why not gate?
+Why not a feature flag?
 You don't know the answer yet.
 You need a confidence interval to decide.

 // elsewhere, in the checkout success handler